top of page

 Is there a dress code?

-Yes, sort of.
 This festival is intended to be a family-friendly environment and there will be children present.
-This is also a condition of our event from our venue.
-So, all clothing must be appropriate for a family setting.
+All clothing must be appropriate for a family setting and not violate any local, state, or federal decency laws.
 At minimum, entrants must wear a shirt, shorts or pants, and footwear.
-The following are prohibited both on site and on attire: nudity, exposed underwear, profane language, violent or graphic depictions, sexual language, sex toys or sexual items, or offensive content - at the discretion of our event organizers.
+The following are prohibited: nudity, exposed underwear, profane language, violent or graphic depictions, sexual language, sex toys or sexual items, or offensive content.

 Is there any off-limits behavior?